Essiac tea is an herbal tea that has gained widespread popularity among natural health enthusiasts in recent years.

 In fact, the tea has been shown to stimulate breast cancer growth in test-tube and animal studies.
 Additionally, it may cause unpleasant side effects.

-Therefore, it’s best to consult with your doctor before consuming Essiac tea, especially if you’re taking any medications, are pregnant or breastfeeding or have underlying health conditions.
+Therefore, it’s best to consult with your doctor before consuming Essiac tea, especially if you:

-Additionally, if you notice any side effects or symptoms, decrease your dosage or consider discontinuing altogether.
+Additionally, if you notice any side effects or symptoms, talk with your doctor about whether decreasing your dosage or stopping use altogether may be right for you.